WatForm/fortress-journal-eval/README.md

    - results/unsat/translate-to-alloy/translate-RESULTS.csv
    5. In the previous step, we lost 30 sat files due to unsupported operators like “<~>" and “<=”(24), quoted identifiers(2), stack overflow error(4).
-We lost 19 unsat files due to unsupported operators like “<~>" and “<=”(9), quoted identifiers(3), stack overflow error(7).
+We lost 19 unsat files due to unsupported operators like “<~>" and “<=”(9), quoted identifiers(3), stack overflow error(7).  ???
+I don't know how to stop the strikethrough!
 Remove these from the list of files by adjusting parameters and running the script
     ```
    python3 python/clean-filelist.py
    ```